haghard/distr-master-worker/README.md

 ### Why SBR lease-majority strategy

-Comparing to other SBR strategies like `keep-majority` where it's possible to end up with no cluster at all (imagine [a,b] and [c,d,e] were separated and [c,d,e] were terminated.
+Comparing to other SBR strategies like `keep-majority` which is the most popular strategy for dynamic clusters, it's possible to end up with no cluster at all (imagine [a,b] and [c,d,e] were separated and [c,d,e] were terminated.
 Now, [a,b] - the minority, therefore they have to terminate themselves), with `lease-majority` the survived partition [a,b] will always be able to grab a lock even if it's a minority.
 Looks like `lease-majority` is more safe to use.

 ### Links